raynamharris/jobs/2021-03-01_RtD_letter.md

 ## Anything else you'd like us to know?

 After my post-doc ended in 2020, I started working as a seasonal Parking Host at the ski resort Alpine Meadows in Olympic Valley, CA. After a short three months, I was promoted to a Supervisor for my ability to learn new tasks, coordinate others, analyze data, and identify team needs.
 This job has given me new perspectives on the needs of teams and team members and different strategies for project management.
-I also have part-time work during the North American summer, so contract work 3-5 days a week is during UTC-8 to UTC+1 is okay.
+Additionally, this is a part-time job that I can maintain while balancing part-time work for Read the Docs.
+I live in PST and am available to work between UTC - 8 and UTC-8 to UTC+1 .